mazhar-rony/CodeigniterWebService/README.md

-This is a simple web service created with codeigniter framework.
+This is a simple REST Full web service created with codeigniter framework.